 Located at Ellsworth Air Force Base just outside of Rapid City, this cool museum is free and available to the public (you don’t need to be able to get onto the base to visit the museum.)
 There’s an open air museum that has 30 aircrafts that you can walk around, touch, and read about, and typical indoor museum space as well.

 Feed your sweet tooth with chocolate dipped sprinkle waffle cones and rows of vibrant colored ice creams.
 Love the flavors so much you can’t stand it?
 You can even get a pint to take with you!

 Accommodation In Rapid City, South Dakota

 The best part about Rapid City?
 The accommodation is so cheap!
-You can easily find hotels for $40-$55/night.
+Depending on the time of year, you can find hotels for $40-$55/night.
 I’ve listed a few budget options for you below.
 Which one floats your boat?

 America’s Best Value Inn